salesforce/Providence/README.md

 ```

 ###6.
 Configuration
 The config.json file contains the settings for which to run Providence with.

-Set up the email and repos section with your information.
+Modify the postgresql server address and port if necessary, and set up the email and repos section with your information.

 `watcher_interval` sets the time in minutes between each scheduled processing.